16+ exhibitions to see during the 2026 Venice Biennale

 Image courtesy of Nicoletta Fiorucci Foundation

-#FLODown: Lydia Ourahmane will present 5 Works, a solo exhibition at the Nicoletta Fiorucci Foundation, curated by Polly Staple.
-Developed following a residency in Venice, the exhibition will feature newly commissioned works created in collaboration with local craftspeople, organisations, and communities.
-Working across installation, sculpture, sound, and moving image, Ourahmane explores themes of displacement, access, and the movement of people and objects, often extending the impact of her work beyond the exhibition space.
+#FLODown: 5 Works, a solo exhibition by Lydia Ourahmane at the Nicoletta Fiorucci Foundation, has been developed following a residency in Venice.
+The exhibition will bring together newly commissioned pieces created in collaboration with local craftspeople, organisations, and communities.
+Working across installation, sculpture, sound, and moving image, Ourahmane examines displacement, access, and the movement of people and objects, often extending the reach of her practice beyond the exhibition space.
 Combining found materials with site-specific processes, several works emerge from exchanges with local groups and historic sites, reflecting the social and political realities of Venice while rethinking how art is produced, experienced, and embedded in everyday life.
+Curated by Polly Staple.

 Lorna Simpson: Third Person